 Located on St. Mark's Place in the East Village, the St. Mark's Baths had the reputation for attracting the hottest men.
 The one time I went there was on a balmy October evening and the roof deck was open.

 It was infamous for a deadly fire in 1977 that killed nine patrons.
-It was located on 5th Avenue south of 34th St. I went there in the winter of 1980 (it relocated a few blocks after the fire) and met a fellow named Gordon who I dated until the end of the summer.
+Located on 5th Avenue south of 34th St., I went there in the winter of 1980 (it relocated a few blocks after the fire), and met a fellow named Gordon who I dated until the end of the summer.
 I'd take the train up to his place in Poughkeepsie on weekends.
 He is just one of the men I saw outside of the baths ...

 NOT ALL ENCOUNTERS WERE ANONYMOUS

 Dennis was a Catholic priest from Douglaston, Queens, who I met through a personal ad in the Village Voice.
-Although I didn't meet him at the baths I introduced him to the Club Baths on a Friday when it was "Buddy Night" and two got in for the price of one.
-Another fellow, Tom, a librarian from Scranton, PA, invited me to visit him but with the caveat that since he lived with his father we'd have to have sex in his car in the garage.
+Although I didn't meet him at the baths, I introduced him to the Club Baths on a Friday when it was "Buddy Night", and two gained admission for the price of one.
+Another fellow, Tom, a librarian from Scranton, PA, invited me to visit him, but with the caveat that since he lived with his father we'd have to have sex in his car in the garage.
 We spoke on the phone a few times but I didn't take him up on his invitation.

 Don lived in Bethpage on Long Island and I visited him there on Memorial Day weekend 1979.
 Upon coming back on Sunday I went directly to the baths and ended up meeting Joe from Bensonhurst Brooklyn.
-On one of our dates we saw Alien in Times Square and during the movie his car was towed.
+On one of our dates we saw Alien in Times Square and while we were in the theater his car was towed.
 He had a share out in the Pines but he wouldn't take me because he didn't think I was ready.

 My adventures at the baths ended once I started seriously dating someone in September 1980 (we didn't meet at the baths).
-Many bathhouses closed by the mid-80s in the midst of a backlash caused by the onset of AIDS.
+Many bathhouses closed by the mid-80s due to the backlash caused by the onset of AIDS.
 Today there are a few in business (e.g. The West Side Club in Chelsea), but they aren't nearly as popular as they were back in the carefree '70s.

 Poster for a 2013 documentary about the iconic bathhouse, which had its heyday before I moved to New York.